telegramdesktop/tdesktop/.github/CONTRIBUTING.md

 ## Pull upstream changes into your fork regularly

 Telegram Desktop is advancing quickly.
 It is therefore critical that you pull upstream changes into your fork on a regular basis.
-Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from upstram.
+Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from upstream.

 To pull in upstream changes: